Is Uganda a safe place to travel?

 I was deluged by this question when I shared my travel experience with people.
 My answer to them was “Yes!
 It is”.

-Historically, Uganda was once an unrest place, the economy of the country collapsed somewhere between 1971-1979, people these days often carry a perception about Uganda as a dangerous place to go, they portray an image of street riots, criminals, fights among different race, which is untrue.
+Historically, Uganda was once an unrest place.
+The economy of the country collapsed somewhere between 1971-1979.
+People these days often carry a perception about Uganda as a dangerous place to go.
+They portray an image of street riots, armed robberies, violent crime, fights among different races – which is untrue.

-It definitely is good to know the history of a country before travelling, but it’s also important to know that it was their past and you should see them to what they have revived to.
+It is definitely good to know the history of a country before traveling.
+But it is also important to know that it was their past and you should see them to what they have revived to.

-There are some basic precautions you should take, nothing different from those you consider while going to any foreign land.
+Travelers to Uganda must take some basic precautions, nothing different from those you consider while going to any foreign land.

-Consider staying in a hotel close to main roads, which has a door man round the clock; robberies are still common in most part of Africa.
+Consider staying in a hotel close to main roads, which has a doorman round the clock; robberies are still common in most parts of Africa.
 Secure your valuables in the safe, provided by the hotel.

 Sienna Beach Hotel in Entebbe is safe and is located on the shores of renowned Lake Victoria.
-Sienna Beach Hotel, offers inexpensive rooms.
-It has a remarkable security round the clock.
+Sienna Beach Hotel offers inexpensive rooms.
+It has remarkable security round the clock.

-Kampala, the capital city of Uganda has a wide range of hotels to choose from, however if traveling on a budget you may choose to stay in Hotel Sojovalo, this three star hotel offers a good service and has rooms from USD 70.
+Kampala, the capital city of Uganda has a wide range of hotels to choose from, however, if traveling on a budget you may choose to stay in Hotel Sojovalo, this three-star hotel offers good service and has rooms from USD 70.

-Hiring a taxi is the safest option to go around major cities in the country, the road conditions are not great, people are known for rash driving habits and roads are poorly lit during nights, hence it’s not recommended to rent a self driven car.
+Hiring a taxi is the safest option to go around major cities in the country.
+The road conditions are not great.
+Locals have rash driving habits and roads are poorly lit during nights.
+Hence it’s not recommended to rent a self-driven car.

-Try the public transports matatus (minibus) and bodaboda (scooter taxi) at least once during your stay, it would be an unique experience.
+Try public transport matatus (minibus) and bodaboda (scooter taxi) at least once during your stay.
+It would be a unique experience.
 Matatus are commonly used only in East Africa, they are usually overcrowded.

 Don’t ponder your safety concerns and skip Uganda, just because you have heard or read somewhere that it’s unsafe.

-I backpacked alone in Uganda, and felt totally safe, infact I felt like I was being pampered by locals for being a visitor in their country.
-Every other person I met was friendly and were extremely hospitable.
-I was often referred by locals as “Muzungu” (white in complexion).
+I backpacked alone in Uganda and felt totally safe.
+In fact, I felt like I was being pampered by locals for being a visitor in their country.
+Every other person I met was friendly and was extremely hospitable.
+I was often referred to by locals as “Muzungu” (white in complexion).